novika-lang/novika/README.md

 ### What do the `-D`s mean?

 * `-Dnovika_readline`: use [linenoise](https://github.com/antirez/linenoise) instead of `gets` for `readLine`.
-* `-Dnovika_console`: use [termbox2.cr](https://github.com/homonoidian/termbox2.cr) as the backend for feature console.
-Otherwise, feature console won't be available.
+* `-Dnovika_console`: use [termbox2.cr](https://github.com/homonoidian/termbox2.cr) as the backend for capability *console*.
+Otherwise, *console* won't be available.
 Since [termbox2](https://github.com/termbox/termbox2) doesn't support Windows, you have to drop the flag when compiling for/under it.

 ### What's next?